Abraham & Isaac

 —Richard Carwardine, Professor at Oxford University and author of Lincoln: A Life of Purpose and Power

-“In this story, Lincoln’s Gettysburg Address is reborn with a depth of meaning usually reserved for those at its original presentation.
-Total silence filled the room after Lieberman delivered the last words.
+“Total silence filled the room after Lieberman delivered the last words.
 Then 400 people rose to their feet.
 The applause went on and on, giving vent to their deep emotional response.
 Abraham and Isaac: Sacrifice at Gettysburg is a masterpiece of research and performance.”

 —Janet Low, Timpanogos Storytelling Festival Coordinator